Vaaarad07/PCB_Designs/README.md

 I am open for any kind of feedback, suggestion or discussion.

 ## STM32407-MVCU
-This is a custom made ***4-layer*** board using ***STM32F407*** which is a part of a vehicle control system as the Master control Unit.
+This is a custom made ***4-layer*** board using ***STM32F407***, designed for a [Vegapod Hyperloop](https://linktr.ee/vegapodhyperloop?fbclid=PAAabTRk45duWqCT2ES2nHaDbXQsYjndH2ZH-L-wuU1rlmgXJXES0c9xlna4E_aem_AQGd-q00TIai_09fVyH2A-mdNry7ZboQbuSte4yDi2yoPS_CXYrpFN4jU0P01uli4RE), a student team.
+The board is a part of a vehicle control system as the Master control Unit.
 The board connects to 5 separate vehicle control unit boards using DB9 cables and connectors over ***CAN bus***,which are responsible for handling their sub-system specific functions.
 ### Following are some of the features of the board :
 - 9-36V input power supply, which is divided into 2 separate buses of 5V and 3.3V respectively using power regulators
 - 5 DB9 ports to connect the VCUs with CAN bus connections along with reserved GPIOs.
-- DB9 port with RS232 to serial converter to connect an INS,[Pollux 2](https://aeronsystems.com/ins/pollux-2/)
+- DB9 port with RS232 to serial converter to connect an INS, [Pollux 2](https://aeronsystems.com/ins/pollux-2/)
 - On-board RF-transceiver mount.
 - 7-segment display
 - SD Card slot